paul88vera/employee-tracker-cms/README.md

 ```

 - Open terminal in the correct pathway.
-- Type `npm i` to install all dependencies.
 - Type `npm start` to run inquirer.
 - Answer the questions to view, update, or add an employee.